denisdefreyne/ddenv-ruby/README.md

 > [!CAUTION]
 > This software is a pre-alpha work in progress.
 Do not use just yet.

+## Requirements

+- Homebrew
+- fish shell

+> [!NOTE]
+> In the future, this will work for bash and zsh as well.

 ## Quick start

 Install it: `brew install denisdefreyne/ddenv/ddenv`.